TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 # Conclusion

 Well, that was fun.
 Overall, a positive experience.
-I already have ideas for other integrations and automations I could setup.
+I already have ideas for other integrations and automations I could set up.

 My background is in software engineering, so I'm very comfortable with the idea of APIs, triggers, conditions, actions, and scripting in general.
 Your mileage may vary.